SAFETAG/SAFETAG/en/exercises/threat_interaction/index.md

 * Mark the threats which have occurred
 * Select one threat and arrange other threats, where relevant, as potential causes or outcomes of that threat

+**Expected Outputs**

+* List of threats and some level of prioritization based on concern
+* Historical threat information for the organization
+* Improved staff understanding of risk
+* Auditor should be able to fill in the below threat analysis worksheet

 ##### Materials Needed

 * Stickies (ideally 3 colors)